Nahal Kziv and the ruins of Montfort Castle

 -

 There are five subsequent stream crossings.
-They can all be done without getting your feet wet by balancing on the rocks.
-However, it is usually quite shallow if you do need to walk through the water.
+They can all be done without getting your feet wet by balancing on the rocks. if you do need to walk through the water, though, it is usually quite shallow.

 -

 After crossing the stream for the fourth time continue on the green trail to Ein Tamir.
-[It is also possible to skip the spring and go directly onto the black-marked trail up the bank of the wadi].
-There are often a lot of people by the crossing resting on the concrete bridge.
+There are often people by the crossing resting on the concrete bridge.
+[It is also possible to skip the spring and return directly to your car on the black-marked trail up the bank of the wadi somewhat before the spring].

 -

-Turn back along the green-marked trail the way you came and eventually you will see a black-marked footpath with a sign to Mitzpe Hila going up the bank of wadi.
+Turn back along the green-marked trail the way you came and you will eventually see a black-marked footpath with a sign to Mitzpe Hila that goes up the bank of the wadi.

 -